 Often a Local Planning Authority will define settlement boundaries as part of their Local Plan, however Aylesbury Vale District Council did not do so.
 The Parish Council consider it is appropriate to define a settlement boundary within the Neighbourhood Plan.

 An agreed methodology is used to define where the settlement boundary should be.
 For more information about the methodology used to define the draft Settlement Boundary or download a copy of this insert, see our website www.Newton-Longville.com or contact the parish council office.
-(Note, a document with the draft methodolgy used is being finalised and will be published on or before 16th October.
+(Note, a document with the draft methodolgy used is being finalised and will be published later.)
 More general details about settlement boundaries are available in links below.

 A settlement boundary is a dividing line between areas of built development (the settlement) and non-urban or rural development (the open countryside).
 Although this does not preclude all development beyond the boundary, it gives clarity as to where new development (particularly housing) is likely to be acceptable in planning terms.